mgdelacroix/campaigner/README.md

   campaigner [command]

 Available Commands:
-  add         Adds tickets to the campaign filter      Interactively filters the current ticket list help        Help about any command init        Creates a new campaign in the current directory token       Subcommands related to tokens
+  add         Adds tickets to the campaign from the output of grep/ag/govet filter      Interactively filters the current ticket list help        Help about any command init        Creates a new campaign in the current directory standalone  Standalone fire-and-forget commands token       Subcommands related to tokens

 Flags: